tyler-technologies-oss/forge-schematics/src/custom-elements/README.md

 After generating components and associated modules:
 -   Import relevant module(s) for all component used
 -   Remove `CUSTOM_ELEMENTS_SCHEMA`.
--   It is also no longer necessary to call `define***Component()` methods for the usages in the module.
+-   It is also no longer necessary to call `customElements.define()` as the components register themselves.

 If `strictTemplateChecking` is enabled, you may see errors on some bindings.
 You can always wrap the value in `$any()` and they'll behave exactly as before, though these should be evaluated for correctness.
-It may either reflect a gap in Forge typings (e.g. allowing `null` but not `undefined`, or not allowing nullish values when they're actually valid), or it could represent an actual issue in your code you were not aware of.
+It may either reflect a gap in the custom element library's typings (e.g. allowing `null` but not `undefined`, or not allowing nullish values when they're actually valid), or it could represent an actual issue in your code you were not aware of.
 In the case of the former, fix the types, or raise an issue/submit a PR to the library that owns them.
 Once these are fixed, re-run the schematic, and you should be able to remove `$any()` and restore type-safety to those bindings.

 If you were previously getting an `ElementRef` reference to a web component using `@ViewChild`, ensure that the `{ read: ElementRef }` option is being passed, otherwise you'll actually be getting a reference to the wrapper component instead of an `ElementRef` and `.nativeElement` will return undefined.